dimajix/flowman/docs/spec/target/relation.md

 The default value is controlled by the Flowman config variable `flowman.default.target.outputMode`.

 * `partition` **(optional)** *(type: map:string)* *(default=empty)*:
+Specifies the partition to be written to.
+When the target relation has defined partitions, Flowman always supports writing into individual partitions.
+Some relation types ([`hiveTable`](../relation/hiveTable.md), [`jdbc`](../relation/jdbc.md) and [`file`](../relation/file.md)) also support *dynamic partitioning*, where you do not specify an explicit target partition, but simply pass in possibly multiple different partition values in the data itself (i.e. the output of the `mapping` which is written to the relation).

 * `parallelism` **(optional)** *(type: integer)* *(default=16)*:
 This specifies the parallelism to be used when writing data.
 The parallelism equals the number